Product marketing teams work day and night developing and bringing their latest innovations to the market.

 Customer onboarding

-Onboarding is obviously a must, but if there’s one thing better than just onboarding, it’s onboarding that talks specifically to how and why the customer will be using your product, and if you’re sophisticated with your tracking, you can ensure your onboarding journeys reflect the intentions behind the use case page your now customer purchased through.
+Onboarding is obviously a must, but if there’s one thing better than just onboarding, it’s onboarding that talks specifically about how and why the customer will be using your product, and if you’re sophisticated with your tracking, you can ensure your onboarding journeys reflect the intentions behind the use case page your customer purchased through.

 Customer care